psychemedia/island-storynotes/carus-wilson/15-letter-to-magistrates.md

 ISLE OF WIGHT PETTY SESSIONS.
 BOROUGH COURT.

-Monday.— Magistrates present : The Mayor (J. H. Hearn, esq.).
+Monday.— Magistrates present: The Mayor (J. H. Hearn, esq.).
 Dr. Wavell. and E. Way. esqrs.

 A Batch of Disorderlies.— Edward Howes, the landlord of the Tontine, a notorious house in Cosham-street, was charged with assaulting Ellen Cribb, by striking her, making her nose bleed, and also tearing her clothes.
 He was fined 5s. and costs.

 The last complainant's sister, who gave her name as Rosannah Oates, wife of a Serjeant of the 44th Regiment, preferred a similar charge against the defendant Howes.
 She admitted that she just stepped into the house with a soldier when a whole lot of them were fighting, and just after she had left, and had got into the middle of the road, the defendant came out and struck her.
-He accused her, too, of belonging to the opposite shop, and getting the soldiers away from his house to the " Red, White, and Blue."
+He accused her, too, of belonging to the opposite shop, and getting the soldiers away from his house to the "Red, White, and Blue."
 He was once more fined 5s. and 5s. costs.

 The above two girls were now in their turn charged by the police with an offence against the bye-laws, by using obscene language on the occasion of the assaults above referred to, and were fined 5s. each, without costs, which they paid.